 The service is only for citizens of Helsinki.

-A nurse may provide health advice, care for wounds, remove stitches and give vaccinations.
-If necessary, the nurse can refer the patient to a doctor.
+Nurses give health advice, wound care and vaccinations and remove stitches, etc. If necessary, the nurse can refer the patient to a doctor.

-Non-urgent treatment must be provided within certain set periods.
-In daytime on weekdays, patients must be able to contact a health centre immediately either by telephone or by visiting the centre.
-Calls must be returned without delay, in practice on the same day.
+Non-urgent treatment must be provided within a set period.
+During business hours, patients must be able to contact a health centre immediately by telephone or visiting the centre.
+Calls are returned without delay, usually on the same day.

-The need for treatment may be initially assessed over the telephone, but the patient must be assessed within three days at the latest.
-The necessary treatment must be organised within a reasonable delay, which means no more than six months.
+The need for treatment may be initially assessed over the telephone, but the patient must be assessed within three days from the contact.
+The necessary treatment must be organised within a reasonable delay, within 3 months.